Michel Micombero: Dictatorship, 1966–1976

 As president, Micombero declared Burundi a one-party state with UPRONA as the only legal party.
+He abolished the parliament and instead set up a "National Revolutionary Council".
 His ideology of "democratic centralism" brought all the country's institutions and media under the control of what was effectively a military dictatorship.
 His regime combined ideas from the socialist ideology of Tanzania with other doctrines from Joseph-Désiré Mobutu's regime in the Democratic Republic of the Congo (known as Zaire from 1971 to 1997).
-As a Cold War leader, he was able to play off both Communist and Western powers against one another.
+Micombero's regime systematically marginalized Hutus; for instance, he excluded Hutus from the national military by introducing new height and girth standards that were usually only fulfilled by Tutsi recruits.

 Micombero became increasingly paranoid after suffering an injury in a road accident in 1967.
-He was widely believed to be an alcoholic.
+He was widely believed to be an alcoholic, and often seen in a "drunken stupor".
 Various plots against the regime were discovered and unrest remained; notable attempts at deposing him were prevented in 1969 and 1971.
 His base of support became increasingly restricted to Tutsi in the northern and central regions of Burundi.
+For instance, Tutsis from Muramvya led the 1971 plot against his rule.
+As a Cold War leader, he was able to play off both Communist and Western powers against one another.
+In 1969, he accused Belgium of having supported a minor Hutu revolt, causing the latter to withdraw military aid.
+The Belgians were quickly replaced by the French.

 In April 1972, a rebellion broke out among the Hutu at Rumonge in the south at the encouragement of the Tanzanian regime and spread rapidly.
 In subsequent ethnic violence, as many as 1,000 Tutsi were killed.
-The response of the Micombero regime was to launch a campaign of genocidal violence against the Hutu in the region in which 100,000 people are thought to have been killed.
+The response of the Micombero regime was to launch a campaign of genocidal violence against the Hutu in the region in which at least 100,000 people are thought to have been killed.
 The deposed king Ntare, said to have led the rebellion, was himself murdered.
+The massacres particularly targeted educated Hutus.
+A number of Banyaruguru Tutsis were also murdered.
+Realizing that the violence was out of control, Micombero eventually ordered the massacres to cease.
 In 1973, after further violence, Mobutu was forced to intervene to prevent a Tanzanian invasion.
 Following the end of the crisis, Micombero introduced a new constitution allowing him to run for a further seven-year term.
 He also laid the foundation for the Economic Community of the Great Lakes Countries the same year, along with the governments of Rwanda and Zaire.

 In November 1976 opponents, led by Colonel Jean-Baptiste Bagaza, led a successful coup d'état against Micombero's regime.
 Micombero himself was arrested and a second republic was declared under the dictatorship of Bagaza.
 Although a Tutsi and a participant in the killings of 1972, Bagaza made concessions to the Hutu majority and made some progress towards modernising the Burundian state until he too was deposed in 1987.